B-UMMI/chewBBACA/README.md

 - Added support for translation tables different than 11 to UniprotFinder and AlleleCallEvaluator.

+- Added check for legacy schemas that include files terminating in `bsr.txt`.
+The AlleleCall module warns users that the schema needs to be adapted and exits.

 - Changed the `max_targets` value in UniprotFinder to avoid BLASTp warning when aligning schema representative alleles against proteomes.

+- Fixed an issue in the AlleleCallEvaluator module when using `--no-pa` and `--no-dm`.

+- The AlleleCallEvaluator module no longer tries to compute the distance matrix, MSA, and tree if cgMLST is composed of 0 loci.

+- Fixed an issue in RemoveGenes where it would not get the first ID in the input list.

 - Updated Dockerfile.
 Using pip to install chewBBACA instead of downloading source from GitHub.

-- Fixed an issue in AlleleCallEvaluator when using `--no-pa` and `--no-dm`.

-- Fixed an issue in RemoveGenes where it would not get the first ID in the input list.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.